 The Zorzal, Piantao Piantao is another incredible wine produced from Cabernet Franc.
 This 2011 wine is one of the most reputable of its type, with a vibrant aesthetic and refreshing, yet subtle, herbal tones.
 However, the texture and acidity give a more light and crisp energy to it.
 The full-bodied deep red of Cabernet Franc has become increasingly popular over the recent years; like Cabernet Sauvignon, but slightly lighter, which produces a pale, lighter wine.
 This grape is more expensive to produce, which is reflected on the price tag, but is certainly worth it.

 As well as the renowned Malbec, other wines under the Argentinian spotlight include Petit Verdot, Cabernet Sauvignon, Bonarda and Semillon.
 The 2016 Wines of Argentina Awards saw the winner to be the Petit Verdot, Dececero Mini Ediciones 2012.
 This 2012 vintage is rich in wild blueberry flavouring with a quaint addition of jasmine aromas.
 The extensive ageing potential shows sheer complexity and is certainly one to add to your collection.

 Argentina’s rich history is one that reflects the quality of the wine produced to this day.
-Connoisseurs of wine are sure to have a collection of high altitude wines from these regions, ranging from a deep, full-bodied Malbec to a lighter Cabernet Franc, these reputable wines are the perfect addition to your Spiral Cellar.
+Connoisseurs of wine are sure to have a collection of high altitude wines from these regions, ranging from a deep, full-bodied Malbec to a lighter Cabernet Franc, these reputable wines are the perfect addition to your Spiral Cellar or wine room.